epam/Indigo/README.md

 ```

 or any of the following targets could be specified: --target { indigo-dotnet | indigo-java | indigo-python }
+Build results could be collected from Indigo/dist folder.

 ## How to build Indigo-WASM ##